-36. Upon information and belief, EOG's end goal in attempting to terminate the Sand Purchase Agreement was to avoid its fixed, long-term obligations to Hi-Crush so that EOG would be free to purchase lower quantities of frac sand on more favorable terms (given the current, depressed market conditions for frac sand).
+40. Upon information and belief, EOG's end goal in attempting to terminate the Sand Purchase Agreement was to avoid its fixed, long-term obligations to Hi-Crush so that EOG would be free to purchase lower quantities of frac sand on more favorable terms.
+While EOG was happy to commit to fixed pricing in 2017 (when spot prices greatly exceeded per ton), EOG now apparently seeks to avoid its firm obligations so that it can purchase frac sand for less than per ton.
 In order to accomplish this objective, EOG seized upon and contorted a public disclosure in order to manufacture the claim that Hi-Crush was insolvent and unable to pay its debt as they came due.
 However, EOG's opportunistic attempts should not be rewarded, and certainly should not leave Hi-Crush penalized for disclosing a covenant default and forbearance agreement to the market.